Wasilla Knik Historical Society

 Events

-Join us at our yearly potluck picnic and celebrate a new inductee to our Mushers’ Hall of Fame.
+Join us at our yearly picnic onJuly 19, 2026 at 1:00 pm and celebrate the induction of Burt Bomhoff into our Mushers’ Hall of Fame.
 Or participate in our yearly Alaska Day Dinner and share your yummiest dessert.

 Orville Herning Diaries